jackzs66/jackzs66/README.md

 - 👋 Hi, I’m @jackzs66
 - 👀 I’m interested in music and movie
-- 🌱 I’m currently learning authmtic
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on science
 - 📫 How to reach me ...